 Estimation is a critical part of any project process, regardless of the methodology used.
-In an Agile project, where the requirements keep evolving, estimation assumes even greater importance.
+In an Agile project, where the requirements keep evolving, story point estimation assumes even greater importance.
 It serves as a baseline for creating project schedules, planning upcoming work and release dates, and getting all the team members on the same page at the very outset.
-Without a properly planned estimation process, it’s very easy for any project to get out of hand and overshoot on time, budget and scope.
+Without a properly planned estimation process, it’s very easy for any project to get out of hand and overshoot on time, budget, and scope.

 Quite often, we find ourselves in a situation where we need to carry out a rough and ready calculation of something.
 Say you’ve woken up late and need to get to work on time as you have an important meeting in the morning.
 You could take route A, which is longer but has less traffic, or you could choose route B, where the traffic is much more but it is several miles shorter.
 Or there’s route C, the middle path.
 Factor in the day of the week, time of day, and the weather—and you have any number of variable parameters that will contribute to whether you make it to that meeting on time or not!